• Home

 ⚠️ Have You Purchased Travel Insurance Yet?

 While Merida is largely a safe city, you never know what may happen during a trip to Mexico.
+Things can and do go wrong.
 Possibilities include getting sick, a flight getting canceled, hurricanes (June-Nov), car accidents, lost baggage, electronics becoming lost or stolen, rental car damage, a sudden injury, etc.

 Travel insurance will help protect you, cover the costs, keep you safe, and/or get you back home if these unfortunate possibilities were to occur in Merida.
 We never roam around Mexico without travel insurance.
 We use and have been happy with World Nomads, with what we’ve found to have the best price and coverage combination.
 Enter the dates for your trip to get a quick estimate and see coverage.

-💡 More Important Mexico Travel Tips to Know in 2022
+💡 The Best Mexico Travel Tips to Know – All in One Place

 What to Pack for Merida